Explore health content from A to Z.

 TESTOSTERONE (tes TOS ter one) is the main male hormone.
 It supports normal male traits such as muscle growth, facial hair, and deep voice.
 This skin patch is used in males to treat low testosterone levels.

 Apply these patches once daily, at the same time every evening.
 Follow the directions on the prescription label.
 Open the pouch and remove the patch.
 Remove the protective liner and silver disk from the patch.
+If the liner is difficult to pull off or if you see glue sticking to the liner, do NOT use the patch, throw it away and get a new one.
 Apply to a clean, dry area of intact skin on the back, abdomen, upper arms, or thighs.
 Do not apply to a bony area like the hip or shoulder or an area that might receive a lot of pressure while sitting or sleeping.
 Do not apply to the genitals or scrotum.
 Remove and replace the patch as directed every 24 hours, applying a new patch to a new site.
 When you remove a patch, do not place another patch on the same spot for at least 7 days.
 The patch may be worn during sex, showering, or swimming.
 Excessive sweating or strenuous exercise might cause the patch to loosen or fall off.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this skin patch has been used in males as young as 15 years of age, precautions may apply.